pkuehnel/TeslaSolarCharger/README.md

 ![image](https://user-images.githubusercontent.com/35361981/183434947-16d13372-09ff-45a7-94a2-8d4043f39f18.png)

+**Note:** If your battery is discharging, the power should be displayed in red.
+If the battery is charging, the power should be displayed in green.
+If this is the other way around, you must update the `Correction Factor` below your `HomeBatteryPower Url` setting and invert it to a negative number, e.g. `-1.0`.

 ### Telegram integration
 In this section you learn how to create the Telegram Bot Key and where you get the Telegram ChannelID from: